jitterted/tdd-game/tasklist.md

 * [ ] Show empty outlines of where cards will be displayed (this will help keep the display evenly divided even when no cards are in play)

-## Game Master View

-This could also be used as a "watch the game" view either as "god" (view everything), or only see cards in-play.

-* [ ] View Deck: draw and discard piles
-* [ ] View Test Results Deck
-* [ ] View All Players' Hands